Godfather's Burger Lounge

 Godfather’s Burger Lounge Menu has many kinds of burgers, a couple appetizers, and two salads.
 You can select bun, cheese, and upgrades to alternate French fry selections.
 Vegetarian patties available.

-Directors Cut Mushroom Burger ($10.50) also proved to be a solid burger that was cooked to our requested medium rare.
+Directors Cut Mushroom Burger ($15.95) also proved to be a solid burger that was cooked to our requested medium rare.
 The juices were absorbed up by the bun, while the sautéed mushrooms and crispy onion strings decorated the top of the burger.
 The onion strings could have been battered a little more, but all in all this was a very good burger.
+Sesame seed buns are from Le Boulanger.

-Fresh California Burger ($10.95) hearty Angus burger layered with fresh avocados and garlic roasted red Bell peppers, served with homemade red Bell pepper sauce and cheddar cheese.
-A little more on the ‘healthy’ side, with some fresh ingredients accenting the juicy patty.
+Fresh California Burger ($15.95) hearty Angus burger layered with fresh avocados and garlic roasted red Bell peppers, served with homemade red Bell pepper sauce and cheddar cheese.
+A little more on the ‘healthy’ side, with some fresh ingredients accenting the juicy patty. $2.95 to upgrade to truffle fries

-Soprano’s Ultimate burger ($10.95) 1/2 burger topped with grilled mushrooms, onions, and two strips of bacon, served with homemade aioli based Godfather’s sauce.
-We had it with regular fries.
+Soprano’s Ultimate burger ($15.95) 1/2 burger topped with grilled mushrooms, onions, and two strips of bacon, served with homemade aioli based Godfather’s sauce.
+We had it with truffle fries (+$2.95).
 After about 15 minutes, we got it medium rare as asked for.
 Juicy, big, good fries, lots mushrooms, a good showing but minimal Angus flavor.
+Frankly the truffle fries are more garlicy.
+Truffle odors were hard to detect.

 Kid’s Crunchy Chicken Crisps ($5.95) with soda was a good sized portion of deep fried city.
 Sweet potato fries were good not not very thick.
 Nice BBQ sauce sauce for dipping.